THE MEANING OF HUMAN-COMPUTER INTERACTION

 starting with focus of the further consequences of the “profitability” of

-reminds the promise of shortening the waiting time of customers-clients at the
+promise of shortening the waiting time of customers-clients at the checkout

-checkout queues, starting in supermarket chain stores, thanks to the
+queues, starting in supermarket chain stores, thanks to the introduction

 this without considering that the result would be not the shortening of